aptech/docs/docs/cmlmt/cmlmt-ug-ll.rst

 :math:`G(\Theta)` and :math:`H(\Theta)` are functions provided by the user and must be differentiable at least once with respect to the parameters.

-The procedure **CMLMT** finds values for the parameters in :math:`\theta` such that :math:`L` is maximized.
-In fact **CMLMT** minimizes .
+The procedure :func:`cmlmt` finds values for the parameters in :math:`\theta` such that :math:`L` is maximized.
+In fact :func:`cmlmt` minimizes :math:`-L`.
 It is important to note, however, that the user must specify the log-probability to be maximized. **CMLMT** transforms the function into the form to be minimized.

 **CMLMT** has been designed to make the specification of the function and the handling of the data convenient.
 The user supplies a procedure that computes :math:`log P(Y_i; \theta)` i.e., the log-likelihood, given the parameters in :math:`\theta`, for either an individual observation or set of observations (i.e., it must return either the log-likelihood for an individual observation or a vector of log-likelihoods for a matrix of observations). **CMLMT** uses this procedure to construct the function to be minimized.